ElijahChristianWiegandPRIS/Docs/prisSetup/Writerside/topics/PrisLocalSetup.md

 ****Procedure****
 1. In MySQL Workbench, double-click the new connection to connect to it.
 2. Enter the root password (by default, innovation!).
-3. In the query window, enter CREATE DATABASE pris-spi; and then click the execute icon.
+3. In the query window, enter CREATE DATABASE custPRIS; and then click the execute icon.
    Include the semicolon in the query.
 4. Enter ALTER DATABASE custPRIS CHARACTER SET latin1 COLLATE latin1_general_ci; and then click the execute icon.